Sophia Omotola Omidiji: PSV / FC EINDHOVEN

 Omidiji received her first national team call up with Nigeria women's national under-20 football team for an African world cup U-20 qualification game against Democratic Republic of Congo in an away game in Kinshasa.
 She called the call up to the national team the "greatest honor of my life".

 She trained with the team in Abuja before heading to Kinshasa for the game against Congo where Nigeria won 2–1.

 She received a national team call up into the senior women's team the super falcons on April 2 for a friendly against France.

 Personal

-Omidiji has 3 younger brothers named Lateef Omidiji Jr who played for the 2016-2017 current Dutch champions of the Netherlands: Feyenoord O15's, Rasheed Omidiji who played for FC Den Bosch's O10's selection team, and Amir Omidiji who played for V.V Baronie's JY7's.
+Omidiji has 3 younger brothers.
+Lateef Omidiji Jr played for the 2016-2017 current Dutch champions of the Netherlands: Feyenoord O15's.
+Rasheed Omidiji played for FC Den Bosch's O10's selection team.
+Amir Omidiji played for V.V Baronie's JY7's.